- jillion (n.)

 - jock (n.)

 - 1952, short for jockstrap "supporter of the male genital organs," which also meant, in slang, "athletic male."
 Jock with the meaning "an athletic man" is from 1963, American English slang.
-A jockette (1969) originally was a female jockey.
+A jockette (1948) originally was a female disk jockey, then a female jockey (1969), then an athletic female (1979).

 - jockey (v.)